 During this period of time, adolescents also begin experimenting.
 They become eager to try new things and experiences with their peers—even if these activities are risky.

-The ages of 12-17 can thus be a trying time for parents of teens.
+It’s no surprise to anyone that the ages of 12-17 can be a trying time for parents of teens.

 Adolescence and Religion